NickyEXE/intro-to-OO/README.md

 Write an implementation of a clown class that meets the following requirements:

+- can get the name, alias, powers,power level of a superhero, universe, costume color

-- [] can get the name, age, skills and fear for a clown
+- [x] can get the name, alias, powers,power level of a superhero, universe, costume color
-- [] can say hello and print out their details to the screen "Hello my name is Krusty.
-I'm 55 years old.
-I'm good at drinking and terrified of failure."
+- [x] can say hello and print out their details to the screen, heroically "Hello my name is Doreen Green.
+My alias is Squirrel Girl.
+I have the proportionate speed and strength of a squirrel.
+I'm from Marvel.
+My costume is green and brown."
+- [x] change powers and costume color
-- [] can juggle -> puts some bowling pin emojis to the screen
+- [] can punch -> puts some fist emojis to the screen *bonus*
-- [] overcome fears
-- [] can show me all the clowns that have been created *bonus*
+- [] can show me all the superheroes that have been created
-- [] can find a clown based on their name
+- [] can find a superhero based on their alias